shashank-sharma/100-days-of-code/log.md

 ### Day 10: January 12, 2017

 Day 2 of Youbot project where added downloading functionality with various smart features.
 Need to add more on this project and everything is going fine.

+### Day 11: January 13, 2017

+Day 3 of Youbot.
+Released Youbot v1.0 BETA.
+There can be so many bugs but yeah I have managed to make it working.
+More updates need to be made so that it can be used in much efficient way.
+Looking forward to get some positive response regarding my project.